dennis-tra/nebula/README.md

 If the peer is up for a long time `nebula` assumes that it stays up and thus decreases the dial frequency aka. sets the `NextDialAttempt` timestamp to a time further in the future.

+### `ping`

+The ping command fetches all peers that were found online of the most recent successful crawl from the database and sends ten ICM pings to each host.
+The measured latencies are saved in the `latencies` table.

 ### `resolve`

 The resolve sub-command takes goes through all multi addresses in that are present in the database and resolves them to their respective IP-addresses.
 Behind one multi address can be multiple IP addresses due to the [`dnsaddr` protocol](https://github.com/multiformats/multiaddr/blob/master/protocols/DNSADDR.md).
 It further queries the GeoLite2 database from [Maxmind](https://www.maxmind.com/en/home) to extract country information about the IP addresses and saves them alongside the resolved addresses.

-### `ping`
+### `provide`

-The ping command fetches all peers that were found online of the most recent successful crawl from the database and sends ten ICM pings to each host.
-The measured latencies are saved in the `latencies` table.
+**Experimental:** Starts a DHT measurement experiment by providing and requesting random content.

 ## Install